I want to wait, but he's pushing (literally) and I'm not sure what's going on!

 Virginity, in and of itself, is a societal concept not a medical one.
 Certainly there used to be the thought that as long as a woman had a hymen, she was a virgin (and unfortunately some people still subscribe to this belief).
-However, a hymen is just a thin bit of tissue that partially covers the entry to the vagina.
+However, a hymen is just thin, flexible folds of mucous tissue that partially covers the entry to the vagina.
 And generally, much of it wears away during adolescence anyway through any variety of normal activities (tampon use, menstruation, masturbation, activities, etc.).
-So for the most part, by the time a woman is engaging in partnered sex, she's likely lost much of any hymen she ever had.
+So for the most part, by the time a person with a vagina is engaging in partnered sex, much of the hymen has likely worn away.
 Since virginity is not really a medical thing, it's up to you as an individual to decide what you want to do with the concept of virginity.
 If you want to define it as not having engaged in intercourse or penetrative activities, that's up to you.
 If you want to define it as not engaging in any sexual activities, that's fine too.
 If you want to entirely throw out the idea of virginity, that's also alright.
 What you decide to do with the idea of virginity is really something you can personally consider.
 Just remember that no matter how you cut it, it's unwise to think that virginity (on its own) is a protection from STIs or pregnancy.
 You may find the following articles helpful:

 The second, bigger issue that it sounds like your partner isn't respecting your limits.
 So it sounds like it's time to sit down and have a little talk about that.
 You know, a lot of people like to throw around the term "premarital sex" even though that's pretty subjective (just like "virginity").
 When you say you do not wish to engage in premarital sex, you really need to lay out for your partner exactly what that means.
 Are there certain activities that are okay and others that are not?
 Are you avoiding all sexual activities?
 Are there certain scenarios that you want to avoid?
 Without being specific about exactly what we mean, it can be difficult to be clear about what our limits are.
 If you've already been specific with your partner about what activities are and are not okay with you and he is simply not respecting those boundaries, then it's probably a good idea to step back away from sexual activity for the moment.
 Even in sexually charged situations, good partners are aware of our limits and they respect those.
 If he is simply ignoring your limits or trying to push you to go beyond them without your discussing and agreeing first, then that's not cool.
 It's not safe to be with partners who don't respect our boundaries.
 So if that is the case, then it's probably a good idea to step back until everyone can respect the established limits.
 Where you set the boundaries in your relationship is entirely up to you, but it's important that they are things that you are comfortable with (and it does not sound right now like you're comfortable with what's going on right now) and that you have taken appropriate steps to keep everyone involved safe.
 Do be aware as well that if you're having unprotected, direct genital contact, there are both STI and pregnancy risks associated.
 If you are going to be having direct genital contact, condoms really should be a must.
 You and your partner would probably also do well to start having regular sexual health screenings.
 But overall, it sounds like it's time for a heart-to-heart with your partner and working out some of these issues.